 13. Favourite genre of music?

-Love music in general, its hard to me to find one genre.
+Love music in general, it’s hard for me to find one genre.

 14. What are your hobbies?

 I do a lot of sport, love training.
-Listening music, dance.
+Listening to music, dance.

 15. If you weren’t an artist, what would you be?